 (The Materialistic Devotee is Qualified for Nāmābhāsa)

 “All the śāstra states that the prākṛta-vaiṣṇava, or vaiṣṇava-prāya, is eligible to chant nāmābhāsa.

 Madhyama vaiṣṇava nāmādhikārī o nāmāparādha vicāra karibena (The Intermediate Vaiṣṇava is Qualified for the Holy Name, But Must be Cautious about Offences to the Name)

 madhyama vaiṣṇava mātra nāme adhikārī

 śrī-nāma-bhajane aparādhera vicārī

-“The madhyama-vaiṣṇava is qualified to chant the Holy Name, but he should be cautious of offences in śrī nāma-bhajana.
+“The madhyama-vaiṣṇava is qualified to chant the Holy Name, but he must take offences into consideration when engaged in śrī nāma-bhajana.

 uttama vaiṣṇave aparādha asambhava